 An electromagnet is a type of magnet formed due to the current moving and passing through it, it is a type of temporary magnet and is mostly seen as a coil wrapped over a soft iron core (for example, solenoid).

 - The electromagnets are not permanent magnets, they are temporary in nature.

-- The strength of the magnetic force can be altered by varying current.
+- The strength of the magnetic force can be altered by varying currents.

-- Electromagnets are made with soft iron core.
+- Electromagnets are made with soft iron cores.

 Note: When current is applied on a ferromagnetic material to produce magnetic field lines, the magnetic force is dependent on the number of magnetic dipole aligned, The amount of current applied is directly proportional to the number of dipoles alignment and the amount of magnetic force can be altered.
 However, it can only be done up to some point, till the point where saturation reaches and no dipoles can further be available for alignment.

 Question 1: What are the applications of Fleming’s left-hand rule?

 Fleming’s left-hand rule is applied in Electric motors (DC motors, induction motors, etc).
 The basic concept is that the induced current produces force on the conductor which helps in creating motion.

 Question 2: What is the difference between a Permanent magnet and an electromagnet?